Why You Should Add A Camel Ride At The Pyramids Of Giza To Your Bucket List

 It has to be nearly everyone's dream destination to see the Pyramids of Giza at least once in their lifetime.
 Add the factor of riding up towards their fascinating and mystical structures on the back of a camel, and that ticks all the boxes on your bucket list for your trip to Egypt.
 Truth be told, who wouldn't want to take a camel ride across the Sahara Desert towards the greatest, metaphysical, architectural giants of the ancient world?

-And, according to Egypt Travel, riding on the back of a camel at sunset is a must-do while visiting the pyramids.
+Riding on the back of a camel at sunset is a must-do while visiting the pyramids.
 However, doing so could put you at great risk if not done properly.
 You see, entry into and out of the Giza Plateau takes place after sunrise and long before sunset, according to the Pyramids of Giza's opening hours.
 To attempt visiting the area on your own before or after the scheduled viewing hours would be illegal.
-In order to take advantage of this spectacular experience of the sun setting between and behind the pyramids, opting to go via a certified camel tour operator will help you legally bypass the restricted hours, as recommended by Viator.
+In order to take advantage of this spectacular experience of the sun setting between and behind the pyramids, opting to go via a certified camel tour operator will help you legally bypass the restricted hours.

 Everyday is Hump Day on the Giza Plateau

 So, let's talk about these camels, shall we?
 According to the National Park Service, camels have been around since the Eocene era.
-While certain breeds have become extinct throughout the centuries, two are still in existence today and can be identified by the number of humps on their backs, as reported by PBS Nature.
+While certain breeds have become extinct throughout the centuries, two are still in existence today and can be identified by the number of humps on their backs.
 When deciding how to go about riding a camel at the Pyramids of Giza, it's important to note that there are correct and incorrect ways of hiring one.

-As mentioned previously, finding a certified camel tour operator is essential, as there are numerous camel hustlers throughout the Giza Plateau that are unqualified trainers, quite insistent, and out to make a quick buck off tourists, as reported quite humorously by Egypt Travel Blog.
+As mentioned previously, finding a certified camel tour operator is essential, as there are numerous camel hustlers throughout the Giza Plateau that are unqualified trainers, quite insistent, and out to make a quick buck off tourists.
 It's also important to note that camels — as are all animals — are sentient beings.
 Which means they have feelings just like we do, and are quite perceptive.
-Finding an ethical camel tour operator, as recommended by the Matador Network, will afford both you and the camels a calm, peaceful and memorable experience while riding across the Sahara Desert towards the Pyramids of Giza.
+Finding an ethical camel tour operator will afford both you and the camels a calm, peaceful and memorable experience while riding across the Sahara Desert towards the Pyramids of Giza.
 And in doing so, not only are you truly partaking in an authentic mode of travel used for centuries in Egypt while visiting these ancient wonders, you'll be ensuring the camels are being respected as well.
+The Pyramids of Giza should be on every traveler's bucket list, and this is undoubtedly the best way to experience the magic.